skip to main content

 Mathematics

 The Illinois Math Learning Standards are "designed to help students acquire a deep, conceptual understanding of core math content through focus, coherence, and rigor.
 Students are taught a deeper, richer understanding of fewer concepts.
 Coherence ensures math connections are made between grade levels and builds logical progression.
 Rigor promotes the equal balance of conceptual understanding, application, and procedural skill and fluency."
-For more information on the Illinois Math Learning Standards visit the Illinois State Board of Education website.
+For more information on the Illinois Math Learning Standards visit the Illinois State Board of Education site.

 Music